 There are a few things you can try that might help to lessen or stop your Bruxism.

 Since stress is often a major contributor, participating in stress relief and relaxation techniques can be of assistance.
 This can include meditation and counseling.
 Also ensuring that you do not have any stimulants before you go to bed, such as caffeine, can help you relax and have a restful night’s sleep.

 For people that experience an aching or tender jaw, there are some exercises you can engage in daily that can reduce the severity, and can make your evenings much more restful.
-One particular physical exercise is for you massage the muscles in the corner of your jaw.
+One particular physical exercise is for you to massage the muscles in the corner of your jaw.
 When we carefully rub these muscles and tendons, it increases the blood flow to the Temporomandibular joint of the jaw.
 This can be especially beneficial to finding relief for those that experience Bruxism.

 When you visit your dentist, he or she might recommend that you use a mouth guard for teeth grinding to assist with your Bruxism.
 This guard, which you wear at night, won’t actually stop Bruxism, but will assist in stopping further damage to your teeth, and can lessen the stress your jaw muscles experience.
-An evening mouth guard is similar to a sports mouthguard and is made from a latex material that fits the upper and lower teeth and guards them from evening time grinding.
+An evening mouthguard is similar to a sports mouthguard and is made from a latex material that fits the upper and lower teeth and guards them against evening time grinding.